fbpx

 The characters who you would expect to be greedy, selfish, and power-hungry eventually show their colors.
 The red-shirt characters perish in droves.
 Anya eventually sheds her Russian winter gear to show off her supermodel physique, because… well… because Milena Ridulovic has a ridiculously great body, and hey, Sigourney Weaver did it too, in Alien.
 Strip down for your science fiction!
 (You should have been wearing the hazmat suit, but that’s not nearly as sexy.)

 The acting in this movie is really rough.
-It doesn’t help that it’s dubbed, as perhaps if I listened to it in Russian it would have flowed better, but acting is more than just spoken words.
+The dubbing does not help, as perhaps if I listened to Superdeep in Russian, with subtitles, it would have flowed better.
+Acting, however, is more than just spoken words.
 One-dimensional characters remain so, regardless of the language spoken.
 The exception here is Ridulovic, who does manage to summon enough pathos and spunk to carry the lead.
-SHe still is burdened with an idiot plot, and she’s perhaps too young to insist on a character who makes more intelligent decisions, even if she appears to be impervious to many of the would-be lethal conditions.
-I’d also like to blame losing something translation, but no, I think that this back-of-the-cereal-box script was just drastically undercooked.
+Anya still is burdened with an idiot plot, and she’s perhaps too young to insist on a character who makes more intelligent decisions, even if she appears to be impervious to many of the would-be lethal conditions.
+Sadly, this back-of-the-cereal-box script was just drastically undercooked.

 Now, let me pause to say that the practical effects here are FANTASTIC.
 It reminds me very much of The Void or the Neill Blomkamp short film Zygote.
 Though, I would say that both of those films were superior in story and character than The Superdeep.
 They all effectively use the flesh golem-like monstrosity idea, perhaps most famously done with the Blair-thing in the John Carpenter classic The Thing, the touchstone movie for such body horror.